eigenform/zno/zno-book/src/intro.md

 Currently, `ZNO` is a RISC-V machine designed around the RV32I base integer instruction set.
 This seemed like sufficient ground for exploring many of the problems involved in the design of modern machines.
+Other aspects of the RISC-V ISA can probably be added after the overall design has stabilized somewhat.

 ## Rough Overview